xieyuheng/inner/papers/publish/boundaries-as-types.md

 Is univalent axiom a relation between this two orders?

+Is it true that,
+if we can view other higher-order-ness as models of higher order inductive type, we can use the algebra of the later to simplify our reasoning?

+- One problem is that a function type is directed
+  (we do not have general method to reverse any function), but in a cell-complex, the a cell has no direction

+  - But we used minus sign when composing edges in `path`, is it not about direction?

+    It is not.
+    We can only say a cell has "orientation", in the sense that, for example, when composing an edge, we can use one of its endpoints, the minus sign in `path` only means to change the layout of an edge to compose it by another endpoint.

 ## Limitation of our construction

 The following notions are not built-in our language: